 What is the history and background of your company, principals and funds?

 Runestone Capital was founded in 2014 in London to identify unique investment opportunities with superior risk adjusted performance.
 With over 30 years’ of investment experience, Founders, Rune Madsen and Rasmus Andersen have worked together since 2008 at Morgan Stanley and Credit Suisse.
 The firm specializes in quantitative and qualitative strategies based on volatility.
 The firm’s back-tested and proprietary active management models are designed for institutional and private investors seeking alpha-driven returns.
-The strategy aims to deliver in excess of 20 percent net annualized returns over a cycle, regardless of market conditions.
-The fund returns have shown to be non-correlated to both equity market and volatility itself.
-Since inception, the fund has outperformed its peer group of volatility funds, CTA’s and global hedge funds.
 In November of 2017, Runestone won the highly prestigious EuroHedge Emerging Manager Award in Macro, CTA & Volatility category.

 How is your fund differentiated from other alternative strategies?

 The strategy aims to profit from capturing movements in volatility, primarily related to the Chicago Board Options Exchange Market Volatility Index (VIX) futures.
-It is a dedicated pure volatility strategy, i.e. it will take long or short positions in volatility, based on quantitative models and statistical probabilities.
-One of our key differentiators is that the fund has provided non-correlated returns to equity markets with a positive skew (larger up-months than down-months and more frequent positive returns).
-It has performed well in different market conditions, which should lower overall volatility if allocated to a well-diversified portfolio.
-The fund does not require a rising or falling market in order to generate returns.
+It is a dedicated pure volatility strategy, i.e. it will take long or short positions in volatility, based on quantitative models and statistical probabilities The fund does not require a rising or falling market in order to generate alpha.
 Simply speaking, the fund buys or sell US Equity Index Volatility based on statistical probabilities on a 1-day forward basis.
 The strategy might not be intuitive at first glance as it is very different from what most investors perceive a volatility fund to be, but this is one of the key qualities of the fund as it is unique.
-The strategy is deployed in an undercrowded and commonly misunderstood asset class, which improves the return potential.
+The strategy is deployed in an undercrowded and commonly misunderstood asset class.
 Runestone Capital was launched because it was the most attractive risk-reward strategy the managers had seen in their careers, and since there are very few comparable funds available.

 Please explain the investment process for the strategy.